The 2016 Grizzly Peak Century will be held on Sunday May 1, 2016.

 Rider check-in is 6:30 am to 8:30 am at Campolindo (7:30 am to 10:00 am at Island Picnic Area in Tilden Park if you use the alternative car-free start).
 We urge slower riders to get an early morning start.

-Entry fees for 2016 will be published here near the end of 2015.
+Entry fees for 2016 range from $60 (early registration) to $80 (century day, if available).
 The ride is limited to 1,000 riders and has sold out for many years, so you should register early if possible.
-We will also have a variety of century-related items available for purchase when you register.
+We also have a variety of century-related items available for purchase when you register.

 - Your choice of three beautiful routes